-Sundance doc Our New President presents psychedelic vision of US election through a fake news lens
+Sundance doc ‘Our New President’ presents psychedelic vision of US election through a fake news lens

 There are two major themes.
 One is a straightforward through a mirror darkly vision of the US election through Russian media machine eyes.
 Some of the statements in the news clips in the film made the audience laugh out loud (the “ha ha, we know better” reaction) and some made them gasp in horror (“who would believe such an outlandish thing?”)

 Nothing here is all that fresh.
-If you’ve spent any time on the Internet, regardless of whether you’re a Trump supporter or horror struck at his governance, the topic of Russian media, hacking to support (or later discredit when necessary) Trump’s Presidency and whether news is ‘fake’ or ‘real’ has been at the top of every family meal discussion list.
-Many of these clips have been widely circulated before, especially the one of now indicted Trump Advisor Michael Flynn at a dinner with Russian President Putin.
+If you’ve spent any time on the Internet, regardless of whether you’re a Trump supporter or horror-struck at his governance, the topic of Russian media, hacking to support (or later discredit when necessary) Trump’s presidency and whether news is ‘fake’ or ‘real’ has been at the top of every family meal discussion list.
+Many of these clips have been widely circulated before, especially the one of now-indicted Trump advisor Michael Flynn at a dinner with Russian President Vladimir Putin.

 The second meta theme is the decimation of the basic concept of truth.
-In one standout clip, Russian ersatz-right-wing-pundit Dmitry Kiselyov flat out tells a group of journalists at RT being transitioned into government control that if the media says something that is not fact-based, but supports the government agenda, then that’s truth enough.
+In one standout clip, Russian ersatz-right-wing-pundit Dmitry Kiselyov flat-out tells a group of journalists at RT being transitioned into government control that if the media says something that is not fact-based, but supports the government agenda, then that’s truth enough.

 It’s too bad I didn’t like it more.

-It’s the documentary equivalent of a late night substance altered YouTube crawl through Russian propo clips where you say “wow, isn’t this crazy” before passing out with a Dorito bag on your chest.
+It’s the documentary equivalent of a late-night substance altered YouTube crawl through Russian propo clips where you say “wow, isn’t this crazy” before passing out with a Doritos bag on your chest.

 The lack of context, the clumsy framing of the story as a curse put on Clinton by a Russian mummy that itself turns out to be fake and the lack of willingness to say something beyond “look at this” reduces the impact of the themes above, ones that are well worth investigating.